-Except as described above under Limited Liability, our common units will be fully paid, and our unitholders will not be required to make additional contributions.
-By transfer of common units in accordance with our partnership agreement, each transferee of common units shall be admitted as a limited partner with respect to the common units transferred when such transfer and admission is reflected in our books and records.
+Except as described above under Limited Liability, our common units and Preferred Units will be fully paid, and our unitholders will not be required to make additional contributions.
+By transfer of common units or Preferred Units in accordance with our partnership agreement, each transferee of common units and Preferred Units shall be admitted as a limited partner with respect to the common units or Preferred Units transferred when such transfer and admission is reflected in our books and records.